NoesisVision/noesis-docs/docs/quick-start.md

 1. Run the final scan
 2. Go to the **Entry Points** section in the newest scan result and click a plus icon of the entry points - you should see services from your system used by this entry point.
-3. Add another entry point from the list which potentially share some services with the first one.
-You should see what are the common services
+3. Add another entry point from the list which potentially shares some services with the first one.
+You should see what are the common services.

  ![Services view](/img/services.png)